MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 - There can be subtle differences in the way that `NULL` data is handled in different database products.
 Examples include collation sequence and handling of empty character strings.
 - `DATE`, `TIME`, `INTERVAL`, and `TIME ZONE` data and associated functions can vary widely from product to product.

-Test these thoroughly to determine if the desired results are achieved in the target environment.
+Test these thoroughly to determine whether the desired results are achieved in the target environment.
 The migration exercise can uncover bugs or incorrect results that are currently part of the existing source system, and the migration process is a good opportunity to correct anomalies.

 #### Best practices for defining columns in Azure Synapse Analytics